Title: |

 Content:

-Each core course has its special emphasis (i.e., medical, social sciences, health systems, etc.).
+Each core course, however, has its special emphasis (i.e. medical, social sciences, health systems, etc.).
+Please provide the specific content topics or sessions and relate them to the overall tropEd core course sections:

-● Concepts, theory and methods for global health research (quantitative and qualitative) (4.5 to 7.5 ECTS credits).
+● Concepts, theory and methods for global health research (quantitative and qualitative) (minimum of 4.5 ECTS credits).

-● Global health concerns (e.g. SDGs, health emergencies, communicable and non-communicable diseases, sexual and reproductive health and rights, environmental health, injury), and response strategies (4.5 to 7.5 ECTS credits).
+● Global health concerns (e.g. SDGs, health emergencies, communicable and non-communicable diseases, sexual and reproductive health and rights, environmental health, injury), and response strategies (minimum of 4.5 ECTS credits).

 |